prometheus-eval/prometheus-vision/docs/index.markdown

 {: .sys-img}
 ![perception_collection](/assets/img/prometheus_vision_components.svg)

 We collect 5K real-world images sampled from the [COCO dataset](https://cocodataset.org/#home) and the [MMMU benchmark](https://arxiv.org/abs/2311.16502).
 Then, we augment the data in a 4-stage process: (1) hand-craft 50 seed score rubrics, (2) brainstorm and refine 15K fine-grained score rubrics, (3) augment 30K instructions and reference answers related to the score rubric, and (4) augment 150K responses and language feedback for training.
 From stage 2 to 4, we prompt GPT-4V to generate the data.
-We ensure that the generated score rubric aligns with the image and that there is no length bias in responses across the score range.
+We ensure that each generated score rubric aligns with the image and that there is no length bias in responses across the score range.

 {: .sys-img}
 ![perception_collection_stats](/assets/img/perception_collection_stats.png)